dlsu-lscs/lscs-oss/README.md

   "type": "", // OPTIONAL, either "default" or "message". "message" is used for images used in DMs }
 ```
+> NOTE: Add Bearer Token header with a JWT token from your main server backend.
+>
 Use form upload or however it is react to select an image.

 Response example: